 The need of maintaining an unobstructed levee was recognized on May 10, 1841, when an ordinance was adopted which demanded that Front Street and the wharf between Iowa Avenue and Pine Street must be kept clear of all obstructions "except goods to be shipped or unloaded" from steamboats.
 These could be left on the wharf no more than three days.
 The ordinance further provided that no boat, canoe, or raft should be permitted to obstruct steamboats at the wharf.
 Finally, log rafts could not be taken from the water to the wharf between Iowa and Pine streets.

-Such were the problems facing the trustees of the "Town of Bloomington" 125 years ago.
-Great changes have transformed the pioneer community into the modern "City of Muscatine" with its fourmile river front, its municipally lighted streets and boulevards, its public parks and beautiful cemeteries.
-In 1963 the city occupied an area of 8.55 square miles and levied a tax of 34.050 mills for such public services as sewers, fire department, parks, garbage disposal, police protection, and the public library.
-A total of \$1,511,597 was collectible to operate the "Port City of Iowa" in 1963.
-Muscatine is still governed by special charter.
+Such were the problems facing the trustees of the "Town of Bloomington" a century ago.
+Great changes have transformed the pioneer community into the modern "City of Muscatine" with its four-mile river front, its municipally lighted streets and boulevards, its public parks and beautiful cemetaries.
+In 1939 the city occupied an area of 6.75 square miles and levied a tax of 13.485 mills for such public services as sewers, fire department, parks, garbage disposal, police protection, and the public library.
+A total of \$124, 764.96 was collectible to operate the "Port City of Iowa" during the year 1939.
+Muscatine is still governed under a special charter.

 WILLIAM J. PETERSEN